 Yes.
 LSAT-Flex exams are administered over several days.
 Test takers will be able to schedule their LSAT-Flex exam time for non-Saturday or non-Sunday test dates, in accordance with their religious observance.

 What kind of equipment do I need in order to take the LSAT-Flex?

-We encourage test takers to test their machine using ProctorU's convenient tool as soon as they have created their ProctorU account, and to familiarize themselves with the test’s online format and user interface by trying our free practice tests on LawHub.
-It is very important to have a strong and stable internet connection in order to have a successful remote testing experience.
+We encourage you to test your machine using ProctorU’s convenient tool as soon as you have created your ProctorU account, and to familiarize yourself with the test’s user interface by trying our free practice tests and tutorials on LawHub.
+This will ensure that you know how to eliminate and select responses.

 What if I don't have all the equipment that I need to use the remote proctoring option (i.e., a webcam, etc.)?